anon-blue/anon.blue/README.txt

+sllsflsdfjlsdsjldjfslfjdsldjfslfjlsdkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk
+kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk
+kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk
-A problem has been delected and Windows has been shut down to prevent dmg to you r compurter.
-If this is the firest thimtime you've seen this Stop error screen, restarf your cmpter .
-If this screen appears again, fllow these tsteps:        哼 哼唧唧Checkl to be shure yowflvmworadequate disk space, If a driver is identified i n the Stop message, disable the driver aor check with the manhfacturer for drive r updates.
+kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkspace, If a driver is identified i n the Stop message, disable the driver aor check with the manhfacturer for drive r updates.
 Tr y changing video adapters.
  Check with your hardware vendor for any BIOS updates.
 Disable BIOS memoryt opti